GPT-5.2 ProBatch 2

 Another repeating pattern:

 • But he doesn’t pretend reality will be perfectly clean.
-He explicitly discusses exceptions to the frameshift rules, and the strategy becomes:
+He explicitly discusses exceptions to the rules, and the strategy becomes:

 1. 1Keep the coherent core if it explains the bulk.